dullroar/ten-steps-to-linux-survival/README.md

     none                         102400       24    102376   1% /run/user
     /dev/sda1                    240972    50153    178378  22% /boot

-The ones of interested are the `/dev` entries, and we see that everything mounted under `/` is on one file system, except for whatever happens to be on the file system mounted under `/boot`.
+The ones of interest are the `/dev` entries, and we see that everything mounted under `/` is on one file system, except for whatever happens to be on the file system mounted under `/boot`.
 So outside of `/boot`, on this system we could hard link away to our heart's content.

 **Note:** - It is (barely) beyond the scope of this book to cover the [`mount`](http://linux.die.net/man/8/mount) command.
-I wanted to, really bad, but it can get so complex so fast that I decided not to.
+I wanted to, really bad, but with all the different file systems and device types and all the options for both it can get so complex so fast that I decided not to.
 Maybe if you ask, real nice...

 ### I'm Seeing Double

-So, both hard and soft links can have some interesting side effects if you think about them, yes?
+So, both hard and soft links can have some interesting side effects if you think about them.
 For one, if you are backing things up, then you may get duplicates in your backup set.
 In fact, with hard links you will, by definition, unless the backup software is very smart and doing things like de-duplication.

 But even with soft links if everything just blindly followed them you could also get duplicates where you didn't want them, or even circular references.
-Also, the pointers in the soft link files are not evaluated until the a command references them.
-Note that the following is perfectly legal with soft links, but may not give the results you expect - think about current working directory shown by `pwd` in the following, and what the effects of the relative paths shown are as the sample progresses:
+Also, the pointers in the soft link files are not evaluated until a command references them.
+Note that the following is perfectly legal with soft links, but may not give the results you expect - think about the current working directory shown by `pwd` in the following, and what the effects of the ***relative paths*** as the sample progresses:

-    ~ $ pwd
+    ~ $ cd Foo
-    /tmp/foo

-    ~ $ rm -rf *
+    ~/Foo $ rm -rf *
+    ~/Foo $ cd ..

-    ~ $ touch a b c
+    ~ $ cd Foo
+    ~/Foo $ pwd
+    /home/myuser/Foo
+    ~/Foo $ rm -rf *

-    ~ $ mkdir d
+    ~/Foo $ mkdir d

-    ~ $ touch d/e
+    ~/Foo $ touch a b c d/e

-    ~ $ ln -s . d/f
+    ~/Foo $ ln -s . d/f

-    ~ $ ls d/f
+    ~/Foo $ ls d/f
     e  f

-    ~ $ ln -s .. d/g
+    ~/Foo $ ln -s .. d/g

-    ~ $ ls d/g
+    ~/Foo $ ls d/g
     a  b  c  d

-Many commands that deal with files and file systems, like `find`, have parameters specifically telling the command whether to follow soft links or not (by default, `find` does not).
+Many commands that deal with files and file systems, like `find`, have parameters specifically telling the command whether to follow soft links or not (by default, `find` does not - see the next chapter for more).

 What's the `diff`?
 ------------------

 Most people think of [`diff`](http://linux.die.net/man/1/diff) as a tool only programmers find useful, but that is short-sighted.
 The whole purpose of `diff` is to show differences between files.
-For example, I backed up this document (which is a text file) before starting this chapter, then typed this introduction to `diff`.
-This is what `diff` shows:
+For example, I backed up this document (which is a text file) before starting this section, then typed this introduction to `diff`.
+This is what `diff` showed after I added the new paragraph:

-    ~ $ diff Agenda.bak Agenda.md
+    ~ $ diff Step02.bak Step02.md
     1285a1286,1291
     > Most people think of [`diff`](http://linux.die.net/man/1/diff) as a tool
     > only programmers find useful, but that is short-sighted.
 The whole purpose